nardsqq/aspwebforms-try/README.md

-## About aspmvc-try
+## About aspwebforms-try

-A repository for reviewing purposes and for keeping a track of my own progress while learning Asp.NET MVC.
+A repository for reviewing purposes and for keeping a track of my own progress while learning Asp.NET Web Forms.